mead-ml/xpctl/README.md

 ## XPCTL

 `xpctl` is a command-line interface to track experimental results and provide access to a global leaderboard.
-After running an experiment through `mead`, the results and the logs are committed to a database.
+After running an experiment, the results and the logs are committed to a database.
 Several commands are provided to show the best experimental results under various constraints.

-Previously, it was a part of [baseline](https://github.com/dpressel/baseline/).
+`xpctl` was developed as the primary backend for experiment storage for [mead-baseline](https://github.com/dpressel/baseline/).

 ### Usage